 PHP is a popular programming language for dynamic site generation and integrating databases into web applications.
-Notable examples include the WordPress content management system (CMS), WHMCS billing system, and Nextcloud personal cloud storage solution.
+Notable examples include the WordPress content management system (CMS), WHMCS billing system, PHP app hosting, and Nextcloud personal cloud storage solution.

 This high popularity results in a frequent need to upgrade or simply change PHP versions.
 A new version of PHP is released more than annually to include security bug fixes and new features.
 However, which PHP version(s) you need in Control Web Panel (CWP) depends on the applications you need.
 Below we’ll cover how to change the primary PHP version and select a specific version for different user accounts.

 - Set Multiple PHP versions with PHP Selector

 Follow these steps to change the main PHP version in CWP.
 Generally, you should select the latest version.
 But if you have PHP applications installed, check the software documentation as you might be better off with the recommended version instead.